 Our Board has determined that with respect to our Compensation Committee, that Messrs.
-Wesson and Thangaraj meet the standards for independence described above and Mr. Markham met the standards for independence described above prior to his resignation from the Board.
+Skelly, Wesson, Markham (during the period he served as a director) and Thangaraj meet the standards for independence described above and that Messrs.
+Skelly, Wesson and Thangaraj meet the recently adopted additional independence standards of NASDAQ Rule 5605 relating to Compensation Committees.